Anku1903/data_engineer_assessment/docs/README.md

 * **Python 3.8+**
 * **pandas** (for DataFrame operations)
 * **mysql-connector-python** (for connecting to MySQL)
-* **Docker & docker-compose** (to spin up the MySQL instance)
+* **Docker & docker-compose** (to run the MySQL image)

-With those in place, you can repeatably run the ETL end-to-end, transforming the raw CSV into a fully normalized, relational MySQL database.
+With those in place, you can repeatably run the ETL end-to-end, transforming the raw CSV into a fully normalized MySQL tables.

 ---